alianimity/first-coast/memory-bank/systemPatterns.md

 - Responsive design with mobile-first approach

 ## Shopify Integration Pattern
-- 5 main service categories as Shopify products
+- 8 main service categories as Shopify products
-- Individual services (4 per category) as product variants
+- Individual services as product variants with price ranges from $50 to $75K+
 - CSV import structure with proper column alignment
 - Professional product images and descriptions